walliDprotocol/EIDCMP-lib/README.md

-Credential Management Library

-# Credential Management Library
+# CertiShop Lib

-This is a Node.js library designed to interact with our internal protocol for issuing and verifying credentials.
+This is a Node.js library designed to interact with WalliD Certishop protocol for issuing and verifying digital certificates.
 It authenticates using an `apiKeyToken` and manages JWT tokens for authenticated requests.
 The library automatically retries authentication if the token expires.

 ## Installation